nyscapes/nywalker-server/README.md

 ## Technology

 Simply put, NYWalker is a [Sinatra](http://www.sinatrarb.com) web application that serves as a front-end to a [PostGIS](http://www.postgis.org) database.
+Actually, it’s currently just a postgresql database.
 Researchers, that is, those who are adding data to the database, are exposed to, effectively, three models: `Book`, `Place`, and `Instance`.
 An `Instance` is an instance of a `Place` as mentioned in a `Book`.
 Out of the box, all we